disblu/guidelines/git/README.md

 Git **never** wraps text automatically.
 When you write the body of a commit message, you must mind its right margin, and wrap text manually.

-The recommendation is to do this at 72 characters, so that git has plenty of room to indent text while still keeping everything under 80 characters overall.
+The recommendation is to do this at 72 characters, so that Git has plenty of room to indent text while still keeping everything under 80 characters overall.

 - Use the body to explain what and **why vs. how**
 ```